-In the centre of the Waikato, the developing city of Hamilton offers a range of cultural, sporting and academic opportunities for visitors and residents.
+In the center of the Waikato, the developing city of Hamilton offers a range of cultural, sporting and academic opportunities for visitors and residents.

 Situated in the hub of New Zealand’s agricultural centre, the Waikato takes its name from the river, New Zealand’s longest, meaning ‘meeting of the waters’.